PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/traffic-and-seo/configure-traffic-and-seo.md

 ## SEO & URLs section

-If the page is on All shops context, there will be a blue-boxed information message _You can only display the page list in a shop context._ (as mentioned in [Add or Edit SEO URL specification page](/content/1.7/back-office/shop-parameters/traffic-and-seo/add-edit-new-seo-page.md)) meaning, that the SEL URL listing will be shown in each shop context separately.
+If the page is on All shops context, there will be a blue-boxed information message _You can only display the page list in a shop context._ (as mentioned in [Add or Edit SEO URL specification page](/content/1.7/back-office/shop-parameters/traffic-and-seo/add-edit-new-seo-page.md)) meaning, that the SEO URL listing will be shown in each shop context separately.

+- **SEO & URLs title and total number of URLs in brackets** - helpful indicator of the section title and the total number of URLs listed.
+- **Gear icon** - clicking the icon initiates the:
+  - **Refresh** - reloads the whole page.
+  - **Show SQL query**
+  - **Export to SQL manager**